ehurturk/cli-agent/README.md

 ## Run

+In the .env file that is placed in the project root directory, add ```OPENAI_API_KEY="sk-..."
+OpenAI API key for the GPT4 model.```

 Use `poetry run python cli-agent/api.py` to start the development server, and use
 ```bash
 curl \
   -H 'Content-Type: application/json' \